 We would like to thank the medical students for participating in this study and the physicians and patients for agreeing to let us observe their interactions with the medical students.
 Additionally, we wish to thank the managers and staff at the municipal emergency care units for their cooperation and hospitality during data collection.

-N/A The study was supported by the Norwegian University of Science and Technology (NTNU), Faculty of Medicine and Health Sciences.
+Open access funding provided by Norwegian University of Science and Technology.
+The study was supported by the Norwegian University of Science and Technology (NTNU), Faculty of Medicine and Health Sciences.

 Ethics approval and consent to participate

 Written informed consent was gathered from the medical students.
 The supervisors and patients observed in the study consented orally.
 The methods used in this study were carried out in accordance with relevant guidelines and regulations.
 The study was approved by the Norwegian Centre for Research Data (NSD, reference number 602973).
 An application was also sent to the Regional Committees for Medical and Health Research Ethics (REK, reference number 2018/1921 A), who determined that the study did not need approval because the intention was not to obtain new knowledge about health and illness.